aliahmad8701/Stones-Game/README.md

 ## App Installation Notes:
 Windows:
-- Use an IDE to run.
+- Use an IDE to compile to JAR and run with CMD: > java -jar <ExecutableJarFileName>.jar

 Linux:
-- In terminal to install use: mvn install, to run use: mvn exec:java
+- In terminal to install use: $ mvn install, to run use: $ mvn exec:java

+Note: You can see the project site in the target/site folder click in index.html to open the website.
+The Project site will be soon deployed.
+Link will be published in the About section of this repository.